OluwaninsolaAO/genomics-africa/README.md

 ```

 ### Adding/Editing Training
-In the `_data` directory you will find a `training.yml` file.
-Simply add a new entry or
+In the '_data' directory, you will find a 'training.yml' file.
+You can either add a new entry or
-edit an existing entry.
-Each entry should look like this:
+edit an existing one.
+Each entry should be formatted as follows:

 ```
 - title: Nanopore Sequencing & Data Analysis
   subtitle: Learn about nanopore sequecning and data analysis by performing your own 16S sequecning experiement!
   description: Learn - The science behind nanopore sequencing, How to prepare a 16S amplicon library for sequencing, Loading a library onto a MinION flow cell, Sequencing on the MinION platform, Basics of nanopore data, Analysis of our 16S data using Galaxy
-  date: 14-07-2024
+  date: 10-06-2024
   duration: 1
   institute: ATBU
   city: Bauchi